PrototypeML/PrototypeML/docs/models.md

 To make reuse of blocks easier, input parameters and variables can be defined, which can be specified differently for each instance (use) of the block.
-Code within a block accesses parameter and variables values using [magic variables](#magic-variables].
+Code within a block accesses parameter and variables values using [magic variables](#magic-variables).
 Parameters and variables must have compile-time constant values.

 Parameters and variables are similar, except that parameter values can only contain constants or constant expressions, whereas variables can contain (constant) expressions that can include parameter values.